Net Results

 I get a lot of calls each year where the customer had their computer plugged into a surge protector, but their computer got fried through the telephone line.
 Also, if you use a cable-based Internet provider (such as RoadRunner), then get a surge protector that protects the incoming CATV cable.

-You can get GOOD surge protectors by Tripplite, Curtis, and other manufacturers almost anywhere.
+You can get GOOD surge protectors almost anywhere.
 Expect to pay $25 - $70 depending on the features.
 If you got a "bargain" surge protector for $5, expect to replace your equipment when you get a significant spike.
 A good surge protector is one of the best investments you can make.

 Spyware